This product is successfully added to your cart

 Covens & Mortier.
 A Map Publishing House in Amsterdam.
 1721-1866.

-During almost two centuries, the largest and most important Dutch publishing house in commercial cartography was the Amsterdam firm of Covens & Mortier.
-Concerning quantity, it was possibly even the biggest contemporary map-trading house worldwide.
+For almost two centuries, the most significant and crucial Dutch publishing house in commercial cartography was the Amsterdam firm of Covens & Mortier.
+Concerning quantity, it was the biggest contemporary map-trading house worldwide.
 They distributed innumerable maps, atlases, globes, and books.

 Pieter (Pierre) Mortier (Leiden, 1661 – Amsterdam, 1711)

 Nothing is known about the youth of Pieter Mortier.
 He studied in Paris from 1681 to approximately 1685.
-There he must have come into contact with French 'libraires' and learned the bookselling trade.
-Beginning 1685 he returned to Amsterdam where he opened a small bookshop.
-In the same year, he became a member of the Book, Art Sellers' and Printers' guild.
+He must have come into contact with French 'libraires' and learned the bookselling trade there.
+In 1685, he returned to Amsterdam and opened a small bookshop.
+He joined the Book, Art Sellers' and Printers' Guild in the same year.

-Pieter sold books in Dutch and foreign languages, but he also published books on his own, usually in the French language.
-His business flourished such that in 1688 he was already forced to rent another house on the Vijgendam.
+Pieter sold books in Dutch and foreign languages, but he also published books on his own, usually in French.
+His business flourished so much that in 1688, he was forced to rent another house on the Vijgendam.

 Pieter Mortier's first privilege for maps was granted by the States of Holland and West Friesland on September 15 1690.
 It refers to the maps of Sanson that he 'is printing and correcting with great pains and care'.

-Pieter began the large scale publication of maps and atlases.
-By the beginning of the 18th century, Pieter had become so wealthy that he could purchase three houses in Amsterdam: on the Beurssluis, on the Vijgendam, and the Heremietensteeg.
-He rebuilt the house on the Vijgendam into a large prestigious house that would serve for over a century as a shop, business, and residential structure for Covens & Mortier's publishing house.
+Pieter began the large-scale publication of maps and atlases.
+By the beginning of the 18th century, Pieter had become so wealthy that he could purchase three houses in Amsterdam: the Beurssluis, on the Vijgendam, and the Heremietensteeg.
+He rebuilt the house on the Vijgendam into a large, prestigious house that would serve for over a century as a shop, business, and residential structure for Covens & Mortier's publishing house.

 He died on February 13, 1711, after a brief illness.
-The company continued to exist under Pieter's widow's management, Amelia' s-Gravesande.
+The company continued under Pieter's widow's management, Amelia' s-Gravesande.

-On November 20, 1721, a company was founded by Cornelis Mortier and Johannes Covens I. The latter was married the same year with Cornelis's sister.
+On November 20, 1721, a company was founded by Cornelis Mortier and Johannes Covens I. The latter was married the same year to Cornelis's sister.
 From that year on, the name of :

 Covens & Mortier.